stephenkostas/liferay-docs/discover/portal/articles/02-web-experience-management/02-building-a-site/02-adding-pages-to-sites/01-creating-pages.markdown

 individual pages or page groups only.
 You'll learn about options available for both instances.

-Next, you'll look at the options you have available for configuring your public or private pages as a whole, and the individual pages residing within those groups.
+Next, you'll look at the main page types you'll use in Liferay.